-The startup landscape exploded once software developers figured out the inner workings of AI.
+The startup landscape exploded once AI software developers figured out the inner workings of the technology.
 However, selecting an AI vendor based solely on technological expertise is a risky choice, to say the least.
 When it comes to AI adoption, continuity is crucial.
 Will your strategic partner be able to support the project once the AI system is deployed?
 Will they be there in five years?
 These are the important questions you need to ask before making a choice.

 Assess Risks Continuously

 Given that artificial intelligence has already brought some advantages in numerous industries, its use cases are various.
 Risks involved in each AI initiative vary respectively.
 For instance, a healthcare institution might need to pay the most attention to the accuracy of their diagnostic AI model to eliminate the possibility of inadvertent harm caused by the algorithm.
 Similarly, a healthcare app team might need to look closely at its privacy policies to avoid any legal risks.
 Again, this is why it’s important to get an expert opinion about potential risks and disadvantages in each area of the organization affected by AI deployment.